dojo/docs/dojox/app.rst

 * ``dojox/app/controllers/Layout`` a controller that performs nested view layout

-* ``dojox/app/controllers/Load`` a controller that loads the view templates and view definition modules
+* ``dojox/app/controllers/Load`` a controller that loads the view templates and view controller modules

 * ``dojox/app/controllers/History`` a controller that maintains application history using HTM5 history API.
 This will not work on platforms that don’t support it like IE, Android 3 & 4, iOS 4.